 - Existing user accounts in the system that were created before SSO was turned on can continue to authenticate via basic authentication using command line tools.

 - New users created in the system after SSO is turned on cannot authenticate via basic authentication because they do not have a password.
-If they want a password, they can go to their profile page and click Create Password.
+If you want a password, click on the Forgot Password? link to receive a reset link via email.

 No. These passwords can be different.